anaisbetts/midi-mixer-wavexlr/README.md

 This plugin allows you, along with MIDI Mixer, to control your Wave Link app via MIDI.
 Currently supports faders only.

+## How do I use this??

+Go to the Releases on the sidebar and download the latest release, then double-click it.
+MIDI Mixer will install it, and you can activate it in the Plugins section of the app.

+## For Developers:

-## To build
+### To build

 ```sh
 npm install
 npm run build
 ```

-## How do I use this??

-Go to the Releases on the sidebar and download the latest release, then double-click it.
-MIDI Mixer will install it, and you can activate it in the Plugins section of the app.

-## To run locally for debugging (Windows)
+### To run locally for debugging (Windows)

 Initial setup: